You are here

 - LTE or other wireless backhaul

 - Protocol conversion (from legacy SCADA to MQTT) if devices from mixed generations are used

 Until today, in many cases four separate boxes were needed in each remote location.
 When multiplied by the number of sites the result is a massive footprint that would prove to be very expensive to manage and maintain.

 RAD offers ruggedized, multiservice and compact Industrial IoT (IIoT) gateways with Edge Computing, a VPN aggregator and advanced security information and event management (SIEM).
-RAD’s IIoT solution hosts both networking and non-networking functions on the same hardware, to reduce the number of devices in the network and increase security and reliability.
+The RAD IIoT solution hosts both networking and non-networking functions on the same hardware, to reduce the number of devices in the network and increase security and reliability.

 - A comprehensive communications solution for CCTV cameras, WiFi access points, sensors, payment kiosks, etc.